matejsaravanja/test-google-flash/EXPLANATION.md

             return False
     ```

-    *Explanation:* This file contains the core logic for interacting with the Solana blockchain:
+    *Explanation:* Contains functions for interacting with the Solana blockchain: creating and sending transactions.

-        *   `transfer_tokens()`:  A helper function that creates a token transfer instruction.
-It figures out the associated token accounts (ATA) for the sender and receiver and creates the instruction to transfer the specified amount of tokens.
-        *   `mint_nft_transaction()`:  Creates a Solana transaction to mint a new NFT (represented as tokens) and transfer them to a receiver, including marketplace fees to a treasury address.
-Important code!
-This is specific to how the project is set up.
-        *   `send_and_confirm_transaction()`: Sends a pre-signed transaction to the Solana network and waits for confirmation.
-        *   `check_transaction_status()`: Checks the status of a transaction given its signature (hash).

-    *Why it's important:*  This module is the bridge between your application and the Solana blockchain.
-It handles the complexities of creating, signing, sending, and confirming transactions.
+    *Why it's important:* Serves as a layer to interact with the Solana Blockchain directly.
     *Caveats:*

-    *   **Private Key Handling:**  The `mint_nft_transaction` function directly uses the `APPLICATION_WALLET_PRIVATE_KEY` from the environment variables.
-As mentioned before, **this is a major security risk.**  In a production environment, this private key *must* be stored securely (HSM, KMS, etc.).
+        *   **Private Key Handling:** Storing `APPLICATION_WALLET_PRIVATE_KEY` as a plain environment variable is a critical security vulnerability.
-    *   **Error Handling:**  The error handling is basic (printing to the console and returning `None`).
-More specific exception handling and logging are needed for debugging and monitoring.
-    *   **Transaction Verification:**  `transaction.verify()` inside `mint_nft_transaction` slows down the process and should be removed.
-    *   **Fee Calculation:** The marketplace fee calculation is hardcoded based on a percentage of the `nft_price`.
-This might be inflexible.
-Also rounding errors could occur because the price is integer.
-    *   **Lack of retries:** The send and confirm process does not include any retry logic in case of network errors.
+        *   **Error Handling:** Basic, it needs to be more descriptive
+        *   **Fee Calcuation**: Hardcoded fee.
+        *   **No retries**: When transactions are send, there is no retry logic.

     *Possible Improvements:*

-    *   Implement secure private key management using a hardware wallet, KMS, or other secure storage solution.
+        *   Implement secure private key management leveraging hardware or key management vaults\*.
-    *   Add more detailed error logging and reporting.
+        *   Log more descriptive error messages.
-    *   Implement retry logic for transaction sending and confirmation to handle network fluctuations.
+        *   Implement transaction retry logic.
-    *   Consider using a more robust transaction confirmation mechanism, such as polling the transaction status with exponential backoff.
-    *   Make the marketplace fee structure more flexible and configurable.
+        *   Provide more flexible fee structure.
-    *   Implement automatic transaction fee estimation.
-    *   Add preflight simulation of the transaction to check for errors before submitting it.
-    *   Use a more robust way to calculate associated token address;

-*   **`craft-nft-marketplace/backend/app/nft_generator.py`:**
+*   **craft-nft-marketplace/backend/app/nft\_generator.py:**

     ```python
     # craft-nft-marketplace/backend/app/nft_generator.py